Bitte aktualisieren Sie Ihren Browser zur korrekten Anzeige dieser Webseite.

 Application

-The programme is open for students with diverse backgrounds and does not necessarily require a bachelor degree in visual communication or design in general.
-If you are considering to apply to the program, we are happy to discuss the application with you and are looking forward to meet you on one of the upcoming open days.
+Prospective applicants must have a Bachelor's degree or an equivalent university degree in a design or design-related discipline.
+If you are considering to apply to the program, we are happy to discuss the application with you via email and are looking forward to meet you on one of the upcoming open days.
+Please contact Prof. Dr. Sarah Owens, Head of Visual Communication and MA Visual Communication, if you you have any questions regarding the program.

 Further information regarding the application process can be found here.